 The keto diet is known to spur rapid weight loss in the first couple of weeks, but that doesn’t come without a cost.
 Many keto dieters go through the “keto flu,” a condition that feels much like the real flu (complete with nausea, fatigue, and headaches) as your body adjusts to the state of ketosis.
 Studies also show that weight loss often peaks after a few months and is likely to come back if ketosis isn’t sustained.

 Because of the higher carb allowance for other low-carb diets, they are often more sustainable than keto.
 This can make it easier to keep the weight off long-term.

 There’s not much peer-reviewed research looking at keto versus low-carb as the two diets pertain to fitness performance.
 Most athletes eat a high-carb diet because carbohydrates are the predominant source of fuel for your body, and your body can turn stored carbohydrates (glycogen) into energy quicker than it can turn fat into energy.

-The standard nutritional guidelines for exercise involve eating a high-carb meal or snack before a workout, and following up with another high-carb meal or snack to replenish glycogen stores.
+The standard nutritional guidelines for exercise involve eating a high-carb meal or snack before and after a workout.
 However, as long as you give yourself a few weeks to adapt to a keto or low-carb diet, your body will probably perform just fine (provided you eat enough calories overall).

-For some, the restrictive eating habits associate with both diets can complicate your relationship with cravings and send you into yo-yo dieting mode, where you lose and regain weight in a vicious cycle.
-Only careful consideration and thoughtful approach to the facts of both diet can help you determine either’s benefits to you.
+Just be aware that for some, the restrictive eating habits associated with any low-carb diet can complicate your relationship with cravings and send you into yo-yo dieting mode.
+Only careful consideration and thoughtful approach can help you determine the benefits for you.